NeoUCF/PresentsAndTemperature/README.md

 # PresentsAndTemperature
 ## How to Run the Program:
-On the command prompt, go to the directory which contains the .java files, then run:
+On the command prompt, go to the directory which contains the .java files.
+For Problem 1 (Presents), run:
+- `javac Presents.java`
+- `java Presents`

+For Problem 2 (Temperature), run:
+- `javac Temperature.java`
--
+- `java Temperature`

-In the servants' initial approach where they had more presents than "Thank you" notes, they likely used the Lock-Free List approach but did not take into account that a logically removed present can still add a present to it as a successor.
+In the servants' initial approach where they had more presents than "Thank you" notes, they likely used the Optimistic Locking approach but they do not validate.
+If that occurs, there can be hanging nodes/presents where it can't be accessed from the head of the chain.
+For example, assume we have gifts with tags of 1, 2, 4, 5.
+If a servant tries to add 3 and another servant remove 2 without validating, it's possible that `HEAD -> 1 -> 4 -> 5` is the list, but `2 -> 3 -> 4 -> 5` exists where 2 and 3 are dangling from the list.
+So, 2 and 3 never gets accounted for when going through the chain.
+It's likely they also could have also used the Lock-Free List approach but they did not take into account that a logically removed present can still add a present to it as a successor (i.e. no markable bit).
 Hence there are presents that are not a part of the chain but never got written a Thank you note.
 Assume we have gifts ordered with tags of 1, 2, 3, 5.
 If a servant removes 3 and another servant adds 4 at the same time.
-It's possible that 1 -> 2 -> 5, but 4 -> 5.
-So, 4 never gets accounted for
+It's possible that `HEAD -> 1 -> 2 -> 5` is the list, but `4 -> 5` also exists.
+So, 4 never gets accounted for when going through the chain.

 ## Problem 1: The Birthday Presents Party (50 points)